July 17, 1931:

 A new Spartan/Rescue1 heavy rescue was put into service in August as Westfield 3.
 The Department's old Rescue (a 1990 Spartan/Saulsbury) was sold to Dillon FD (Montana).
 The Department purchased and put into service a Lucas automatic CPR compression device.

 Scott Kotowski replaced DJ Zordan in the Fire Marshal's office.
 Josh Leary was hired by the District to fill Scott Kotowski's position as Firefighter/EMT.
 Phil Coco was appointed as Deputy Fire Marshal.
 A committee was established to create specifications for the replacement of Westfield 5 (Engine).
+All units that respond to medical emergencies were outfitted with new suction units.

+With money received through a federal grant program, all of the departments self contained breathing apparatus (SCBA) were upgraded with all new equipment including a new bottle filling station.
+The new air packs have a higher capacity allowing firefighters to work in environments that are immediately dangerous to life or health (ILDH) longer than with the old equipment.
+Each officer's airpack is equipped with thermal imaging capability to assist in locating hidden fire.
 Jason Lubee was appointed as Assistant Chief.
 Chief Bill Balch entered his 5th year as Chief and Darrell Ponzio entered his 5th year as Deputy Chief.
 Mike Trevisan was voted as Captain and Paul Heck, Dan Lubee, Phil Coco, Nicole Davis, John Kloc and Adam Kohl were voted for Lieutenant positions.